-Join the Kansas City Public Library in a campaign to transform our community by promoting a lifelong love of reading!
-Our goal is for Kansas City to reap the social and economic benefits of being one of the most literate cities in America.
+The Building a Community of Readers initiative strives to heighten appreciation for the value of reading, cultivate a community-wide love of reading, and accordingly position Kansas City to reap the social and economic benefits of being one of the most literate cities in America.

-- Read every day to a young child in your life.
+- Read every day to a young child in your life

-- Encourage teenagers to visit the Library and read.
+- Encourage teenagers to visit the Library and read

 The Library offers programs throughout the year designed to celebrate Kansas City as a community of readers.